 The purpose of popEpi is to facilitate computing certain epidemiological statistics where population data is used.
 Current main attractions:

-function allows users to split their
+the lexpand function allows users to split their

 subject-level follow-up data into sub-intervals along age, follow-up